fclabs/aws-terraform-exercises/exam-tips/s3/readme.md

 * Glacier
 * Glacier Deep Archive
 * Reduced Redundancy Storage (RRS): Being faced out similar to One-Zone IA.
+* S3 Standard is the most expensive.
+S3 Intelligence Tiering cost the same, but infrequently used objects are moved automatically to S3-IA, which is cheaper.
+The analysis of the objects cost, so if you have millions of objects it could be expensive.
+* __S3 IA, OZ-IA & Intel Tiering only apply to objects larger than 128KB, stored for a minimum of 30-day term.
+Smaller object are charges as S3 Standard.
+Shorter period of time are charged for the 30 days.__

 ![S3 Storage Classes](S3-Storage-Classes.png)